 - User - Config - Deny Config Write

-Does not allow the user to make changes to the firewall config (config.xml).
-Note that this does not prevent the user from taking other actions that do not involve writing to the config.
+This does not prevent the user from taking other actions that do not involve writing to the configuration.

 - User - System - Shell account access

-Gives the user the ability to login over ssh, though the user will not have root-level access so functionality is limited.
+Grants the user the ability to login over SSH, though the user will not have root-level access so functionality is limited.
 A package for sudo is available to enhance this feature.

 After login, the firewall will attempt to display the dashboard.
-If the user does not have access to the dashboard, they will be forwarded to the first page in their privilege list which they have permission to access.
+If the user does not have access to the dashboard, the GUI will forward the user to the first page in their privilege list to which they have access.

 Menus on the firewall only contain entries for which privileges exist on a user account.
 For example, if the only Diagnostics page that a user has access to is Diagnostics > Ping then no other items will be displayed in the Diagnostics menu.